 US pennies minted on or after 1982 are made of over 95% zinc and when ingested, can cause zinc toxicity.
 My dog, Penny (yes her name is actually Penny) almost died after ingesting 6 pennies.

 Keep coins off the floor and out of reach from pets and toddlers.
 It is important to learn the signs and symptoms of zinc toxicity so you can get your pet or child help before it's too late.
 View the video below to learn more about this little known subject and feel free to share it with fellow dog owners and parents.

-Also, because caffeine is a major problem with chocolate, other caffeine containing foods and supplements can be poisonous to your dog:
+Also, because caffeine is a major problem with chocolate, other caffeine-containing foods and supplements can be poisonous to your dog, such as:

 - Energy Drinks, Pills, and Supplements

 - Items Containing Guarana